ana1231/SuiteReview_FE/front-end/README.md

 <br>
 <br>

-If the user exists and the password matches, the user json is send to React with all the information except the password.
+If the user exists and the password matches, the user json is sent to React with all the information except the password.
 <br>
 <br>
 #### Create an Account